-The school expects all of its students to show respect to one another, to school staff, and anyone else that they may meet.
+The school expects all its students to show respect to one another, to school staff, and anyone else that they may meet.
 Incidents of bullying, denigration, or bringing intentional harm to other students or staff will not be tolerated.
-The school's restorative style of behaviour expectations is displayed in the Planner and throughout the school and in all classrooms.
+The school's staged and restorative approach to behaviour is displayed in the planner and throughout the school.

 Pupils are ambassadors to our school even when off school premises and we expect them to act accordingly.
 They are expected to obey school rules, listen, follow instructions by staff, and accept and learn from any sanctions that they receive.
-This extends to any arrangements put in place to support their behaviour, such as support
+This extends to any arrangements put in place to support their behaviour, such as timetable changes and/or additional support.

-Under no circumstances should illegal or inappropriate items be brought into school, and all students will respect and look after the school premises and environment.
-The following behaviour is unacceptable and will result in disciplinary actions and Leadership Team involvement:
+Under no circumstances should illegal or inappropriate items be brought into school, and all students are expected to respect and look after the school premises and environment.
+The following behaviour is unacceptable and will, depending on circumstances, result in higher stage disciplinary actions and senior staff involvement:

 - verbal abuse to staff and others

 - verbal abuse to pupils

 - physical abuse to/attack on staff

 - physical abuse to/attack on pupils

-- indecent behaviour
+- · indecent behaviour

 - damage to property

 - use of illegal drugs

 - use of other substances such as alcohol, cigarettes or vapes

 - theft

 - serious actual or threatened violence against another pupil or a member of staff

 - sexual abuse or assault

 - supplying an illegal drug (See Drugs and alcohol policy)

-- carrying an offensive weapon
+- · carrying an offensive weapon

 - arson

-- Unacceptable behaviour which has previously been reported and for which school sanctions

-and other interventions have not been successful in modifying the pupil's behaviour could

-result in a specific Risk Assessment being developed for the student concerned
+- Unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour could result in a specific Risk Assessment being developed for the student concerned